Skip to main content

 There is no cross-chain UTY deposit flow.
 UTY can only be minted on Base by depositing USDC directly to the UTY vault.
 Once minted, UTY can be bridged to spoke chains and used to mint yUTY cross-chain via the flow above.

-UTY redemption routing
+UTY redemption

-yUTY async redemption
+yUTY redemption

 Cross-chain redemption